-Information Need ed (choose one) Information to Use Upload a Configuration-Upload a configuration file used for another of your Session Border Controllers to drag and drop into the Drag and Drop box.
-File name and location: When you upload a configuration, the system closes the current Configuration Assistant session and restarts. another of your Se -Upload a template used for ssion Border Controllers to drag Drag and Drop box.
-Template name and location: Select a Template- drop-down list.
-After you select a template, the Configuration Assistant displays any warnings, prerequisites, and recommendations.
+Information Needed (choose one) Information to Use Upload a Configuration-Upload a configuration file used for another of your Session Border Controllers to drag and drop into the Drag and Drop box.
+Note: When you upload a configuration, the system closes the current Configuration Assistant session and restarts.
+File name and location: Upload a Template-Upload a template used for another of your Session Border Controllers to drag and drop into the Drag and Drop box.
+Template name and location:

+Information Needed (choose one) Information to Use Select a Template-Select a template from the drop-down list.
+Note: After you select a template, the Configuration Assistant displays any warnings, prerequisites, and recommendations.
 The information provided depends on the template you selected.
 You may need to address these items before proceeding.
-Template to use: